SherG/cool-iron/blog/covid-19-favelas.md

 Students are asked to make a small donation if they like the course.
 All of the money raised goes to the favelas via a remarkable organization called Gerando Falcões ("Raising Falcons").

-Founded by social entrepreneur <a href="https://www.lse.ac.uk/lacc/news/edu-lyra-of-gerando-falcoes-speaks-at-LSE" target="blank">Edu Lyra</a>, Gerando Falcões works in the streets of the favelas bringing education in entrepreneurship as well as sports and social engagement, along with direct humanitarian relief.
-The organization achieves impact by coordinating a network of NGOs to accelelerate progress.
+Founded by social entrepreneur <a href="https://www.lse.ac.uk/lacc/news/edu-lyra-of-gerando-falcoes-speaks-at-LSE" target="blank">Edu Lyra</a>, Gerando Falcões works in the favelas bringing education in entrepreneurship as well as sports and social engagement, along with direct humanitarian relief.
+The organization amplifies its impact by coordinating a network of NGOs to accelelerate progress.

 (See <a href="https://www.forbes.com/sites/angelicamarideoliveira/2021/01/06/brazils-gerando-falces-aims-to-eradicate-misery-with-smart-slums/" target="blanks">this <em>Forbes</em> article</a> for more on their amazing work).